Continuing professional development (CPD)

 CIH exemplar career development framework

-Find out how you can develop and progress in your career based on your current role and aspirations.
+Discover how to progress in your career by aligning your development activities with your current role and future aspirations.

 New to housing sector or new area of work within housing